diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 This post is a tutorial that uses the Serverless Framework and AWS IoT for Serverless Notifications.

 Demo: [serverless-notifications.zanon.io](http://serverless-notifications.zanon.io)

 Code: [GitHub](https://github.com/zanon-io/serverless-notifications)

 ## Serverless Notifications

-Implementing real-time notifications is an easy task when you use WebSockets and a dedicated server.
+Implementing real-time notifications is an easy task when you use WebSockets and have a dedicated server.
 You can make a permanent link between the user and the website and use the publish-subscribe pattern for efficiency.
 The browser will subscribe to automatically receive new messages without needing a polling mechanism to constantly check for updates.

 But if we are going serverless, we don't have a dedicated server.
-We need a cloud service that will solve this problem for us providing scalability, high availability and that charges per message and not per hour.
+We need a cloud service that will solve this problem for us providing scalability, high availability and that charges per messages and not per hour.

 In this tutorial, we are going to use AWS IoT.
 I know that "Internet of Things" sounds strange to be used in a website, but it supports WebSockets and is very easy to use.
 Besides, Amazon SNS (Simple Notification Service) has a better name, but doesn't support WebSockets.

 IoT is used due to its simple messaging system.
 You create a "topic" and make users to subscribe to them.
 A message sent to this topic will be automatically shared with all subscribed users.
-A common use case for this is a messaging system.
+A common use case for this is a chat system.

 If you want private messages, you just need to create private topics and restrict access.
 Only one user will be subscribed to this topic and you can make your system (Lambda functions) to send updates to this topic to trigger this specific user.